Standardized Dress Menu

 Students will be allowed to wear solid plain T-shirts in maroon, white, or gray.
 Red Oak ISD spirit shirts may be worn at any time.
-Spirit shirts are shirts in maroon, white, or gray with Red Oak ISD logos or artwork that are intended to promote school spirit or endorse official school groups or organizations.
+Spirit shirts are maroon, white, or gray shirts with Red Oak ISD logos or artwork that are intended to promote school spirit or endorse official school groups or organizations.

 Pants & Shorts

-STYLE: Jeans (blue, black or khaki denim), casual slacks/pants (full-length pleated or flat front), walking-style shorts, capris, cargo and carpenter style pants or shorts
+STYLE: Jeans (blue, black, or khaki denim), casual slacks/pants (full-length pleated or flat front), walking-style shorts, capris, cargo, and carpenter style pants or shorts

 COLORS: Solid khaki (tan), black or navy (blue)